 (3) Members of the Board of Examiners are entitled to be paid such remuneration and travelling and other allowances as the Minister determines on the recommendation of the Public Sector Commissioner.

-[Section 48 amended by No. 39 of 2010 s.
+[Section 48 amended: No. 39 of 2010 s.
 89.]

 49. Complaint to Board of Examiners